Windows

 Windows - Software Lifecycle - Install M365 Apps

-Installs Microsoft 365 Apps with configurable update channel, app exclusions, and architecture options
+Deploy Microsoft 365 Apps for Enterprise to Windows endpoints with configurable channel, exclusions, and architecture

 Worklet Details